discreetlogcontracts/dlcspecs/Protocol.md

 of the sender's funding inputs. `change_spk` specifies the script pubkey that funding change should be sent to.

+`payout_serial_id` is a randomly chosen number which uniquely identifies the payout output of the offering party.
+Outputs in the contract execution transaction will be sorted by `payout_serial_id`.

+`change_serial_id` is a randomly chosen number which uniquely identifies the change output.
+Outputs in the funding transaction will be sorted by `change_serial_id` and `fund_output_serial_id`.

+`fund_output_serial_id` is a randomly chosen number which uniquely identifies the funding output.
+Outputs in the funding transaction will be sorted by `change_serial_id` and `fund_output_serial_id`.

 `feerate_per_vb` indicates the fee rate in satoshi per virtual byte that both sides will use to compute fees in the funding transaction, as described in the [transaction specification](Transactions.md).